junxit/us-congress-bills-112/bill.md

     - **(A)** any assistance under the Foreign Assistance Act of 1961 (including programs under title IV of chapter 2 of part I of that Act, relating to the Overseas Private Investment Corporation), other than—
       - **(i)** disaster relief assistance, including any assistance under chapter 9 of part I of that Act;
       - **(ii)** assistance which involves the provision of food (including monetization of food) or medicine;
+      - **(iii)** assistance for environmental remediation of dioxin-contaminated sites and related health activities;
+      - **(iv)** assistance to combat severe forms of trafficking in persons;
+      - **(v)** assistance to combat pandemic diseases;
-      - **(iii)** assistance for refugees; and
+      - **(vi)** assistance for refugees; and
-      - **(iv)** assistance to combat HIV/AIDS, including any assistance under section 104A of that Act; and
+      - **(vii)** assistance to combat HIV/AIDS, including any assistance under section 104A of that Act; and
     - **(B)** sales, or financing on any terms, under the Arms Export Control Act.
-  - **(2)** *Severe forms of trafficking in persons* The term severe form of trafficking in persons means any activity described in section 103(8) of the Trafficking Victims Protection Act of 2000 (Public Law 106–386 (114 Stat.
+  - **(2)** *Severe form of trafficking in persons* The term severe form of trafficking in persons means any activity described in section 103(8) of the Trafficking Victims Protection Act of 2000 (Public Law 106–386 (114 Stat.
 1470); 22 U.S.C.
 7102(8)).
-- **(d)** *Effective date* This section shall take effect on the date of the enactment of this Act and shall apply with respect to the provision of nonhumanitarian assistance to the Government of Vietnam during fiscal year 2012 and subsequent fiscal years.
+- **(d)** *Effective date* This section shall take effect on the date of the enactment of this Act and shall apply with respect to the provision of nonhumanitarian assistance to the Government of Vietnam during fiscal year 2013 and subsequent fiscal years.

 ## § 4.
-Assistance to support democracy in Vietnam

-The President is authorized to provide assistance, through appropriate nongovernmental organizations and the Human Rights Defenders Fund, for the support of individuals and organizations to promote internationally recognized human rights in Vietnam.
+United States public diplomacy

+- **(a)** *Radio Free Asia transmissions to Vietnam* It is the sense of Congress that the United States should take measures to overcome the jamming of Radio Free Asia by the Government of Vietnam and that the Broadcasting Board of Governors should not cut staffing, funding, or broadcast hours for the Vietnamese language services of the Voice of America and Radio Free Asia, which shall be done without reducing any other broadcast language services.
+- **(b)** *United States educational and cultural exchange programs with Vietnam* It is the sense of Congress that any programs of educational and cultural exchange between the United States and Vietnam should actively promote progress toward freedom and democracy in Vietnam by providing opportunities to Vietnamese nationals from a wide range of occupations and perspectives to see freedom and democracy in action and, also, by ensuring that Vietnamese nationals who have already demonstrated a commitment to these values are included in such programs.

 ## § 5.
-United States public diplomacy

-- **(a)** *Radio Free Asia transmissions to Vietnam* It is the policy of the United States to take such measures as are necessary to overcome the jamming of Radio Free Asia by the Government of Vietnam.
-- **(b)** *United States educational and cultural exchange programs with Vietnam* It is the policy of the United States that programs of educational and cultural exchange with Vietnam should actively promote progress toward freedom and democracy in Vietnam by providing opportunities to Vietnamese nationals from a wide range of occupations and perspectives to see freedom and democracy in action and, also, by ensuring that Vietnamese nationals who have already demonstrated a commitment to these values are included in such programs.

-## § 6.
-Refugee resettlement for nationals of Vietnam

-It is the policy of the United States to offer refugee resettlement to nationals of Vietnam (including members of the Montagnard ethnic minority groups) who were eligible for the Orderly Departure Program (ODP), the Humanitarian Resettlement (HR) Program, the Resettlement Opportunities for Vietnamese Returnees (ROVR) Program, the Amerasian Homecoming Act of 1988, or any other United States refugee program and who were deemed ineligible due to administrative error or who for reasons beyond the control of such individuals (including insufficient or contradictory information or the inability to pay bribes demanded by officials of the Government of Vietnam) were unable or failed to apply for such programs in compliance with deadlines imposed by the Department of State.

-## § 7.
 Annual report

 - **(a)** *In general* Not later than 6 months after the date of the enactment of this Act and every 12 months thereafter, the Secretary of State shall submit to the Congress a report on the following:
   - **(1)** The determination and certification of the President that the requirements of subparagraphs (A) through (G) of section 3(a)(2) have been met, if applicable.
   - **(2)** Steps taken to carry out section 3(a)(1)(A), if applicable.
-  - **(3)** Efforts by the United States Government to secure transmission sites for Radio Free Asia in countries in close geographical proximity to Vietnam in accordance with section 5(a).
+  - **(3)** Efforts by the United States Government to promote access by the Vietnamese people to Radio Free Asia transmissions.
-  - **(4)** Efforts to ensure that programs with Vietnam promote the policy set forth in section 5(b) and with section 102 of the Human Rights, Refugee, and Other Foreign Policy Provisions Act of 1996 regarding participation in programs of educational and cultural exchange.
+  - **(4)** Efforts to ensure that programs with Vietnam promote the policy set forth in section 102 of the Human Rights, Refugee, and Other Foreign Policy Provisions Act of 1996 regarding participation in programs of educational and cultural exchange.
-  - **(5)** Steps taken to carry out the policy under section 6.
-  - **(6)** Lists of persons believed to be imprisoned, detained, or placed under house arrest, tortured, or otherwise persecuted by the Government of Vietnam due to their pursuit of internationally recognized human rights.
+  - **(5)** Lists of persons believed to be imprisoned, detained, or placed under house arrest, tortured, or otherwise persecuted by the Government of Vietnam due to their pursuit of internationally recognized human rights.
 In compiling such lists, the Secretary shall exercise appropriate discretion, including concerns regarding the safety and security of, and benefit to, the persons who may be included on the lists and their families.
 In addition, the Secretary shall include a list of such persons and their families who may qualify for protections under United States refugee programs.
-  - **(7)** A description of the development of the rule of law in Vietnam, including—
+  - **(6)** A description of the development of the rule of law in Vietnam, including—
     - **(A)** progress toward the development of institutions of democratic governance;
     - **(B)** processes by which statutes, regulations, rules, and other legal acts of the Government of Vietnam are developed and become binding within Vietnam;
     - **(C)** the extent to which statutes, regulations, rules, administrative and judicial decisions, and other legal acts of the Government of Vietnam are published and are made accessible to the public;